 You will learn the foundation techniques of wax carving by creating a variety of rings in different widths and thicknesses, including delicate stack rings with texture and detail.
 You will advance to piercing a design on a wider band using the PMA modified exacto blade, and practice sculpting a freeform design into your ring.

-We offer a complete 17 piece soft wax tool kit with everything you need to get started.
-Add a few optional tools and you can create our in-studio experience at home.
+We offer a complete Precision Carving Wax Tool Kit with everything you need to get started, including enough wax materials to get you through our 3 introductory Precision Carving Wax Classes; A, B, and C. Add a few optional tools and you can create our in-studio experience at home.

 Your completed wax design is transformed into any metal - bronze, silver, gold or even platinum - by a process known as "Lost Wax Casting".
 We offer a full range of casting services, including checking your waxes, making molds of designs that you may want to reproduce in quantity, setting stones, and finishing.

 We are offering a Zoom version of our most popular in-studio rings class.
-We will introduce all the basic techniques for making rings, including stack rings, wedding bands, and engagement rings.
-Over 3 Sundays, you will practice multiple versions of bands to serve as a model for a finished ring or to create the foundation for more complex designs.
+We will introduce all the basic techniques for making rings, including stack rings and bands (wedding or otherwise).
+Over 2 Sundays, you will practice multiple bands from the simple tube, to serve as a wax model for casting into a finished ring or to create the foundation for more complex designs.